mainwp/mainwp/readme.txt

 * Fixed: Issue with displaying double sites in the Status row of the Right Now widget
 * Fixed: Issue with displaying restricted sites by the Team Control extension
 * Fixed: Incorrect tooltip text for the Backups on Server tooltip
-* Fixed: Issue with extensions auto activation in the Quick Setup process
+* Fixed: Issue with extensions auto-activation in the Quick Setup process
 * Fixed: PHP Notices
 * Fixed: Variable naming issue that throws a ReferenceError
 * Added: Maximum sync request settings in Advanced Options
 * Added: Support for the new version of the MainWP Rocket Extension
 * Added: Support for the new version of the MainWP iThemes Security Extension
-* Added: Support for the upcoming extension
+* Added: Support for the upcoming Extension

 = 3.1.4 - 5-11-16 =
 * Added: Backup process timeout to prevent updates from failing

 = 3.1.3 - 4-28-16 =
 * Fixed: Available updates sorting issue
-* Fixed: Incorrect openssl.cnf file name and openssl warning on the Server Information page
+* Fixed: Incorrect OpenSSL.cnf file name and OpenSSL warning on the Server Information page
 * Fixed: Quick Setup Wizard loop bug
 * Fixed: Fatal error introduced by incorrect class name
 * Fixed: Incorrect URL